 The main reason for upgrading is reducing noise in your signal chain.
 Hum or buzz in the chain is almost always as the result of power-line noise.
-Some will be introduced at the amplifier, for example the infamous heater hum of Marshall's original JCM900 line, but a lot of the noise introduced by pedals can be removed.
+Some will be introduced at the amplifier, but a lot of the noise introduced by pedals can be removed.

 Individual pedals, especially distortions and digital delays are likely to have some kind of power-line filtering, but without an isolated power supply - that is, one where each output powers one pedal only, and the power lines do not cross - it's possible to pick up noise from other pedals sharing the same power source.